openfifth/koha-plugin-wscc-oracle/docs/income/income_report.md

 ## Additional notes

 - Koha should post the sum of transactions per library per debit type per receipt type (configurable as payment type in Koha) per day.
-- Koha should use location of the income to derive the Cost Centre and Objective
+- Koha should use location (branch) of the income to derive the Cost Centre and Objective
-- For Libraries Cost Centre is always RN03
-- For Objectives the mapping is:
+- For Objectives there is a mapping

+  - We will add these as an 'Objective' additional field for the branches table
+  - The mappings table follows:

   | Objective | Library                |
   | --------- | ---------------------- |